 This is a Phase IIa, randomized, multi-site, two-arm, double-blinded study of the safety, tolerability, pharmacokinetics and acceptability of 744LA.
-Eligible participants will be randomized 3:1, stratified by gender, to receive GSK1265744 or matching placebo.
-Participants will receive daily 30 mg oral 744 tablets or matching placebo for 4 weeks, followed by a one week washout period, to assess for safety and tolerability prior to receiving injections.
+Eligible participants will be randomized 3:1, stratified by gender and region (US and non US sites), to receive GSK1265744 or matching placebo.
+Participants will receive daily 30 mg oral 744 tablets or matching placebo for 4 weeks, followed by a one-week washout period, to assess for safety and tolerability prior to receiving injections.
 Following clinical review of safety lab assessments from the oral regimen phase, participants will enter the injection phase and receive IM injections of 744LA or placebo at three time points at 12 week intervals.
 IM injections will consist of 800 mg of 744LA or a matching vehicle control, and administered as two 400 mg injections.
 Participants in the active drug arm will be followed for 52 weeks following their last injection.
 Participants in the placebo arm will be followed until 52 weeks after their last injection or until the last participant in the active study product arm completes their Week 41 visit, whichever comes first, at which time the study will be unblinded to assess the primary endpoint.
 When all procedures related to unblinding are completed, participants in the placebo arm will no longer be followed.

-176 participants will be randomized 3:1, stratified by gender, as follows:
+176 participants will be randomized 3:1, stratified by gender and region (US and non US), as follows: